 ServiceNow is a popular ITSM platform that helps many companies deliver a world-class IT service management experience.
 A lot of ServiceNow users also want to collaborate with other enterprises working as their partners, managed service providers, other ITSM organizations or customers for their day-to-day operations.

-In this context, we’ll discuss the eBonding Spoke in detail, enlisting its use and benefits and also have a look at a few of its use cases.
+This is a guide where we’ll discuss the eBonding Spoke in detail, enlisting its use and benefits, and also have a look at a few of its use cases.
 Then see how it’s implemented and also have a brief overview of other players in the eBonding market.

 So let’s get this show on the road!

 - What is eBonding?